Tomorrow’s fashion – made by today’s innovation.

 SUSTAINABILITY STARTS WITH THE MATERIALS

 To meet the demands posed by the times we live in, fashion must not only be characterized by high-quality, but also by responsibility.
-This is why we also select the materials for our products in accordance with environmental compatibility and animal welfare.
-Additionally, we develop new materials through strategic partnerships with innovative companies and start-ups for tomorrow’s fashion trends, such as the circular cellulose yarn of the Swiss innovation company HeiQ.
-Collaborations like this will help us reach our target of 0% polyester and nylon in our products by 2030.
+This is why we also select the materials for our products in accordance with environmental compatibility and animal welfare, which means that we use for example materials from regenerative agriculture and are in close contact with animal welfare organizations.
+Additionally, we develop new materials through strategic partnerships with innovative companies and start-ups for tomorrow’s fashion trends.
+An example is Novapoly, a yarn made from recycled textile waste, developed together with Jiaren Chemical Recycling and NBC LLC.
+Collaborations like this are crucial to reach our target of shifting to 100% Polyester & Polyamide from preferred sources* by 2030. (*According to the HUGO BOSS material strategy)

 We also work closely with recognized international initiatives in order to reach our sustainability goals.
-These include Cotton made in Africa (CmiA), the Leather Working Group (LWG) or NGOs such as People for the Ethical Treatment of Animals (PETA).
+These include the Leather Working Group (LWG) or NGOs such as People for the Ethical Treatment of Animals (PETA) and 4 Paws.

 As we use materials of animal origin, such as wool and leather, in many of our products, animal welfare is very important for us.
-For years now, we have only used specific types of leather that are by-products of the food industry.
-We ensure that the down we use is not obtained through live plucking and force-feeding.
+For example, for years now, we have only used specific types of leather that are by-products of the food industry and ensure that the down we use is not obtained through live plucking and force-feeding.

-Whether it’s wool or cotton,the source of fashion is intrinsically connected with nature.
-Our choice of materials determines the impact we have on the planet and our goal is to reduce this impact as much as possible.
-Regenerative farming is a particularly promising method to achieve this goal.
-We have scrutinised our supply chain in this regard and are investing in partners such as SEKEM, ZQRX or Raddis®Cotton, who are working in this area.
-Together with our partners, we aim to ensure biodiversity and soil health by sourcing 100% natural materials according to regenerative principles or closed-loop recycling by 2030.
+Whether it’s wool or cotton, the source of fashion is intrinsically connected with nature.
+Our choice of materials determines the impact we have on the planet and our goal is to reduce this impact.
+Regenerative agriculture is a particularly promising method to achieve this goal since it can help to protect soil and biodiversity.
+We have scrutinized our supply chain in this regard and are working with partners investing in this area such as ZQRX or Raddis®Cotton.
+Together with our partners, we aim to ensure biodiversity and soil health by sourcing 100% of our main natural materials from preferred sources* (*According to the HUGO BOSS material strategy).

 Our materials in detail

-We're making a difference one piece at a time, using future-friendly processes that reduce the environmental impact of our products and ensure we're doing our part to protect our planet for the future generations.
+We're making a difference one piece at a time, using future-friendly processes which conserve valuable resources like water and energy in order to reduce the environmental impact of our products.

-Our RESPONSIBLE styles (in the future part of our WE CARE initiative) are a key element on our path to more sustainability:
+Our more sustainable products which are part of our WE CARE initiative are a key element on our path to more sustainability:

-They comprise at least 60% better raw materials based on recognized sustainability standards and external certifications and, additionally, meet environmental as well as social standards in processing.
-We are also steadily increasing the proportion of products with RESPONSIBLE dyes and more sustainable treatments.
-The RESPONSIBLE styles are easily recognizable via dedicated hangtags.
+They comprise at least 80% better raw materials based on recognized sustainability standards - additionally, meet environmental as well as social standards in processing.
+The more sustainable styles are recognizable via dedicated hangtags.

 See for yourself